alexfernandez/alexfernandez.github.io/permanent/standalone-cv.md

 ### 2011-08 to 2012-08: MoveinBlue

-I worked MoveinBlue as co-founder and CTO.
-I managed a team of 5 people,
-building an amazing product that ultimately failed to find its market.
+I worked at MoveinBlue as co-founder and CTO, managing a team of 5 people and building an amazing product that ultimately failed to find its market.
 We used PHP and JavaScript.

 ### 2007-07 to 2011-08: Project Manager at ING Direct Spain